EXHIBITION + ARTIST RESIDENCY

 February 25 – March 22, 2019

-Weston Teruya will be producing a new paper sculptural installation that examines the social dynamics, textures, and histories of specific sites and communities in Hawai‘i using found paper and objects while in residence.
-Found material serves to evoke memory via spaces, haunting and persistent.
+Weston Teruya is known for his paper sculptural installations that examine the social dynamics, textures, and histories of specific sites.
+He will be producing a new installation in the Commons Gallery during his residency.
 Teruya appreciates the moment of slippage that occurs when a viewer realizes that a sculpture is not as solid as they first presumed and then begins to question the solidity and construction of the rest of their surroundings.

 Events + Programs TBA

 Expansion is a sculptural project that looks at the hyperdevelopment of the built environment in the Ward and Kaka‘ako neighborhoods on O‘ahu.
 This examination threads together a history of infill, glass bottomed balcony pools with ocean views, techno-libertarian seasteading dreams amidst Pacific garbage patch gyres, and Elon Musk’s launch of a Tesla into orbit.
 The piece contends with the refuse and dislocations left in the wake of moneyed incursions across the land, water, and into the sky; from Hawai’i to California and into space.
 Expansion centers on a paper sculptural installation and video that incorporates elements like red dirt from Kaka‘ako, soil from Silicon Valley in California, and discarded materials also gathered from those areas, formed into small sculptures.
 In the end, Expansion strips away the ostentatious gloss to find the linkages between these historic and contemporary moments.